TheCodeCrafter/Packet-Experiments/README.md

 ### Most Useful Packets

-There are over 70 packets to choose from (just client-bound ones), but here are some of the most useful and helpful ones that you'll want to keep in mind for your next plugin.
+There are over 70 packets to choose from, but here are some of the most useful and helpful ones that you'll want to keep in mind for your next plugin.

 #### TitlePacket